anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Here you will see a list of all categories added by users of your company

-Hover over a category and click on the trash icon on the right To remove a category
+Hover over a category and click on the trash icon on the right to remove a category

 Click on a category to filter the files by the selected category